codysperoff/final-capstone-yoda-quotes/README.md

 * The ability for a user to take a Yodafied Quote and copy it so they can use it elsewhere.
 * The ability for a user to increase the number of searched quotes past 10.
 * The ability for a user to obtain quotes that Yoda said in the Star Wars movies and reverse-yodafy them.

+## Technical

+The app is built with HTML, CSS, JavaScript, jQuery and Node.js.
+It uses AJAX JSON calls to the *http://api.andrux.net* Open Platform API to return the serach results and the *http://www.yodaspeak.co.uk/* Open Platform API to "yodafy" quotes.
+All data is held in an mLab database during the user's session.
+It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

+#### To preview the app:
+* clone the repository
+* run "npm install"

+#### To build Node:
+* run "npm run start"

+#### To build the React:
+* first run "npm run build"
+* and then start the react server "npm run react"

+#### To test it:
+* run "npm run test"